facebook pixel

 The resulting NPS value can range from -100 (if every respondent is a Detractor) to +100 (if every respondent is a Promoter).
 A positive NPS is generally considered good, while a negative NPS indicates there are more Detractors than Promoters, which can be detrimental to a business’s growth.

-The Net Promoter Score formula
+Formula of Net Promoter Score

 The Net Promoter Score (NPS) formula is a straightforward calculation that provides a quantifiable measure of customer loyalty and satisfaction.
 The formula is as follows: